-It would be counter-intuitive to 'operationally independent chief fire officers' and also likely to be counterproductive in practice.
+It would be counter-intuitive to impose a statutory code 'operationally independent' chief fire officers, there is no evidence to support such an imposition and it is also likely to be counterproductive in practice.

 Q19: To what extent do you agree/disagree with making enforcement of the proposed statutory code an employment matter for chief fire officers to determine within their services?